setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/process-branching-requirements.md

 1. Should be possible to add new requirements and bug fixes constantly by wish and need.
 Enhancements adding should not stop.
-2. Enhancements should be added in any order.
+2. Enhancements should be released in any order.